bitprim/bitprim-server/README.md

    * [libzmq\_vc120](http://www.nuget.org/packages/libzmq_vc120)
    * [secp256k1\_vc120](http://www.nuget.org/packages/secp256k1_vc120)

-#### Build Libbitcoin Projects
+#### Build Bitprim Projects

-To build Libbitcoin Server you must also download and build its **bitprim dependencies**, as these are not yet packaged.
+To build Bitprim Server you must also download and build its **bitprim dependencies**, as these are not yet packaged.
 The builds can be performed manually (from within Visual Studio) or using the `buildall.bat` script provided in the `builds\msvc\build\` subdirectory of each repository.
 The scripts automatically download the required NuGet packages.

 > Tip: The `buildall.bat` scripts build *all* valid configurations.
 The build time can be significantly reduced by disabling all but the desired configuration in the `buildbase.bat` of each project.